fxwio/fxwio/README.md

 </p>

 <p align="center">
-  Go backend engineering, AI infrastructure, and production-minded systems design.
+  Engineer focused on AI infrastructure, system performance, and reliability.
 </p>

 ## About

-I build Go services for AI workloads: gateways, retrieval systems, and the operational tooling around release, observability, and performance.
+I build Go services for AI workloads, with a focus on AI infrastructure, system performance, and reliability.

-My bias is toward small surfaces, explicit boundaries, and systems that stay understandable under load and during failure.
+My bias is toward small surfaces, explicit boundaries, and systems that stay understandable under load, during failure, and through release.

 ## Selected Work